 bzr- Bazaar repositories

-file- local file (these are copied into the source directory)
+file- local/remote files (these are copied into the source directory)

-dir- local directory (these are copied into the source directory)
+dir- local directories (these are copied into the source directory)

 script- an array of shell commands (these are put in a shellscript file)